Recreational Finfish Regulations

-1) Subject to regulation by DMF and the municipality.
+1) Subject to regulation by the Division and the municipality.
 Please consult municipal regulations.

-2) All billfish species are measured from the tip of the lower jaw to the tail fork.
+2) All billfish species and swordfish are measured from the tip of the lower jaw to the tail fork.
 These species are managed by NOAA's Highly Migratory Species Office.
-Please consult NMFS for permitting requirements and regulations.
+Please consult NOAA Fisheries for permitting requirements and regulations.

 6) Striped bass are measured from the tip of the snout or jaw (mouth closed) to the farthest extremity of the tail.
 The discard of dead legal sized striped bass is unlawful.
-The practice of high-grading, whereby legal sized striped bass are released if favor of larger fish caught subsequently Is unlawful.
-Accordingly, it is also unlawful to keep a striped bass alive in water by attaching a line or chain to the fish or placing it in a live well or holding car.
-Striped bass must be kept whole, meaning the head, tail and body remain intact.
+The practice of high-grading, whereby legal sized striped bass are released in favor of larger fish caught subsequently is unlawful.
+Accordingly, it is also unlawful to keep a striped bass alive in water by attaching a line or chain to the fish, or placing it in a live well or holding car.
+Striped bass must be kept whole, meaning the head, tail, and body remain intact.
 Only evisceration is allowed.
 Permitted for-hire vessels may fillet striped bass for their customers.

 8) Cod and haddock rules subject to change in 2014.